 Some professionals believe that infants do not respond to death, as their memory capacity for relationships has not yet developed.
 Others believe that infants may feel anxiety and tension, as the death may interfere with their basic needs, i.e. sleeping and eating schedules.
+Children in this stage may act out of frustration in response to their loss, which can includes acts such as biting, crying, and throwing objects.

-One to Two Years of Age:
+One to Two Years of Age

 Children at this age cannot yet attribute meaning to death.
 They may experience displeasure or depression following the loss of their primary caregiver.
-Environmental change can provoke both positive and negative reactions among young children.
-They may react to the emotions and grieving of those around them.
+Environmental changes can provoke both positive and negative reactions among young children such as being clingy, demanding to be held, or wanting to sleep with the parent.
+They may also react to the emotions and griefving of those around them.